jokk-itu/authserver/README.md

 ## Documentation

+Take a look at [authserver.dk](https://www.authserver.dk).

+## Test Environment

+Take a look at the demo client at [app.authserver.dk](https://app.authserver.dk).
+Take a look at the demo identity provider at [idp.authserver.dk](https://idp.authserver.dk).
-Take a look in the Wiki section of the repository.
+Take a look at the demo protected resource at [weather.authserver.dk](https://weather.authserver.dk).

 ## How to run